wp-plugins/wp-imageflow2/readme.txt

 = For a built-in Wordpress gallery: =

-1. Create a standard Wordpress gallery on your post or page.
+1. Upload images using the Wordpress image uploader on your post or page or into the media library.
 Enter a title to display, and optionally enter a description that may be used as an external link.
 2. Use the shortcode [wp-imageflow2] anywhere in the post or page
 3. If you want the image to link to an external url, enter the url in the description field of the image (as http://www.website.com) and enable the checkbox in the options.
 If the description field is left blank the link will go to the full size image.

-These gallery options may be used:
+These standard gallery options may be used:

 * id
 * order (default is ASC)